 It is mid-November, and this past weekend, our Classroom Antics sponsored team, the MindBlasters, took home the Best Robot Design award.
 Now that the event is over, I wanted to recap my thoughts from this competition.
 It is my hope this blog helps make other parents aware of what to expect.

-I was one of four dads that helped mentor our kids through this big complex competition called FIRST LEGO League (also called FLL for short).
+I was one of four dads that helped mentor our kids through this big complex competition called FIRST LEGO League.
 This competition can be overwhelming, even for adults.
 And since our kids were 8-9 years old, they were also the youngest, which added even more challenges.

 Age of Participants

 FIRST LEGO League (FLL) is made for kids 9-14 years old.
 If your child is turning 9 during the competition year, they can qualify for being 9 years old.

 Most kids in this competition were 11-14 years old.
 Being 9 is a big challenge.
 Kids that young do not usually have the attention span for all the tasks needed to do well.
 This doesn’t mean they shouldn’t compete.
 It just means you could have challenges getting your kids to focus on their project work.